 - We support projects and advocacy in EIFL partner countries to encourage ratification of the Marrakesh Treaty and where required, implementation of the treaty’s provisions into national copyright law.

 - We provide practical information on putting the treaty into practice and encourage librarians in partner countries to make full use of their new rights and responsibilities under the treaty.

-- By the end of 2018, EIFL advocacy had contributed to 16 countries joining the Marrakesh Treaty: Azerbaijan, Botswana, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Slovenia and Uganda.
+- By March 2020, EIFL advocacy had contributed to 19 countries joining the Marrakesh Treaty: Azerbaijan, Botswana, Estonia, Ghana, Kenya, Kyrgyzstan, Latvia, Lesotho, Lithuania, Malawi, Moldova, Mongolia, Poland, Russia, Serbia, Slovenia, Thailand, Uganda and Zimbabwe.

 - We provide advocacy support to partner countries that have not yet joined the Marrakesh Treaty.
-The countries include: Belarus, Cambodia, Namibia, Nepal, Senegal, Thailand, Zimbabwe.
+The countries include: Belarus, Cambodia, Namibia, Nepal, North Macedonia and Senegal.